larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

 *Remembrance*: _Being connected to the realm of dreams, Glimmerlings are able to delve into the memories of another person._ Once per rest, a Glimmerling may concentrate and establish a connection to a consenting character and aid them in recovering memories for as long as the other chooses to keep the contact.
 This is a purely roleplayed ability and may not be used to determine truth.
-If attempting to use this ability to recall specific plot information, seek a plot member beforehand, so they can be on hand to describe what you witness.
+If attempting to use this ability to recall specific plot information, seek a plot member beforehand, so they can be on hand to describe what is witnessed.

 *Trickster*: _Glimmerlings as a race, are very cunning and crafty and delight in causing the occasional confusion and chaos._ Once per day, a Glimmerling may recall to a pre-designated location ala the same rules as Rune of Recall and call, "Activate Recall, 1 I recall, 2 I recall, 3 I recall."
 They must drop any items acquired prior to vanishing.